Peer-to-Peer Technology: Analysis of Contributory Infringement and Fair Use

 Similarly in the early 1980s the music industry lobbied to require manufactures of analog tape recorders and blank audio tapes to pay a royalty fee on each machine and blank tape, and the royalty fee would be added to the price consumers would pay for the product.
 The music industry argued that these devices were only useful to create illegal copies of copyrighted material, and that people would stop buying music because they would have the technology to make their own copies.
 However, home taping increased the Industries’ market share because it promoted and helped to distribute music to a wider audience.
 As a result, the number of fans increased and more customers purchased tapes.

-To read the full article, please open the PDF below.
+To read the full article, please click on the PDF tab above.